onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the “PLAY_RECAP” capability.
+  NOTE: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result accordingly (failure for failed tasks).
-* R-50252 The xNF **MUST** write to a specific set of text files that will be retrieved and made available by the Ansible Server if, as part of a xNF action (e.g., audit), a playbook is required to return any xNF information.
+* R-50252 The xNF **MUST** write to a specific one text files that will be retrieved and made available by the Ansible Server if, as part of a xNF action (e.g., audit), a playbook is required to return any xNF information.
 The text files must be written in the same directory as the one from which the playbook is being executed.
-A text file must be created for each host the playbook run targets/affects, with the name ‘<hostname>_results.txt’ into which any desired output from each respective VM/xNF must be written.
+A text file must be created for the xNF playbook run targets/affects, with the name ‘<VNFname>_results.txt’ into which any desired output from each respective VM/xNF must be written.
 * R-51442 The xNF **SHOULD** use playbooks that are designed to automatically ‘rollback’ to the original state in case of any errors